Someone asked me recently what was the best thing we did in Peru. Without a doubt, this was the hike to Rainbow Mountain.

 How hard is it to hike Rainbow Mountain?

-Marco made sure that we were well prepared to hike Rainbow Mountain and having completed the hike, the following would be our best advice.
+Marco made sure that we were well prepared for the hike and having completed it, the following would be our best advice.

 - Acclimatize for a few days at altitude before setting out.
 In other words, do not attempt this hike on your first day in Peru!
 It is really important to prepare for Rainbow Mountain.